peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Return Value:</b>

 The closest 32-bit binary floating-point number to this value.
 The return value can be positive infinity or negative infinity if this value exceeds the range of a 32-bit floating point number.

+<a id="ToSingleBits"></a>
+### ToSingleBits

+    public int ToSingleBits();

+Converts this value to its closest equivalent as 32-bit floating-point number, expressed as an integer in the IEEE 754 binary32 format.
+The half-even rounding mode is used.
+If this value is a NaN, sets the high bit of the 32-bit floating point number's significand area for a quiet NaN, and clears it for a signaling NaN.
+Then the other bits of the significand area are set to the lowest bits of this object's unsigned significand, and the next-highest bit of the significand area is set if those bits are all zeros and this is a signaling NaN.

+<b>Return Value:</b>

+The closest 32-bit binary floating-point number to this value, expressed as an integer in the IEEE 754 binary32 format.
+The return value can be positive infinity or negative infinity if this value exceeds the range of a 32-bit floating point number.

 <a id="ToSizedEInteger_int"></a>
 ### ToSizedEInteger